MEDomics-UdeS/HAIM/README.md

 Tasks names can be found in ``src/data/constants.py``.
 A recap of the best experiment is stored in the directory ``TaskName__best_experiment``.

 ## 3. Prediction of the 12 tasks using the 4 modalities
-Experiments using all the sources from the 4 modalities to predict the 12 tasks can be found in the [``notebooks``](notebooks) directory, each notebook is named after the prediction task it performs.
+Experiments using all the sources from the 4 modalities to predict the 12 tasks can be found in the [``notebooks``](notebooks) directory.
+Each notebook is named after the prediction task it performs.

 ```diff
 !
 NOTE